vlado-manov/frag-store/README.md

 ### Frontend

-- **React with TypeScript**: A modern framework for building scalable user interfaces.
+- **React**: A modern framework for building scalable user interfaces.
 - **Redux Toolkit**: For state management of cart, orders, and user authentication.
 - **TailwindCSS**: Utility-first CSS framework for responsive design.
 - **Material UI**: Pre-built React components for fast development.
 - **Jest & RTL (React Testing Library)**: For unit and integration testing of components.
 - **Cypress**: End-to-end testing for a seamless user experience.
-- **Storybook**: For developing and documenting UI components in isolation.
 - **Helmet**: For improving security by setting HTTP headers.

 ### Backend